WHO IS THE LEADER OF IRAN?

 HOW CAN I HELP CHRISTIANS IN THE MIDDLE EAST?

 You can give to provide vital support

-Open Doors advocates for those who are imprisoned for their Christian faith in Iran and organises trauma care conferences for former prisoners who now live in Turkey.
+Open Doors advocates for those who are imprisoned for their Christian faith in Iran and organises trauma care conferences for former prisoners who now live in another country in the region.

 Give to support the work of Open Doors in the Middle East.